WebBluetoothCG/registries/gatt_blacklist_policy.md

 There is currently no minimum or maximum time between when the issue is filed and when the new UUID is added to the blacklist.
+If a device is actively being exploited, we'll try to make a decision quickly, and implementations should also be able to deploy these changes quickly.

 ## Blacklisting by an attribute's creator is preferred